By Kevin Mims

 One reason that Florida is so bird-rich is its unique geographic placement between tropical and temperate regions.
 Another is that it has two important flyways, or migratory corridors, used by Caribbean birds and birds from as far away as the Canadian Prairies; if you want to see these species on this continent, Florida is one of the best places to do it.
 Some are tiny little warblers that fly 3,000 miles to get here.

-The trail is a program of the Florida Fish and Wildlife Conservation Commission, supported in part by the Florida Department of Transportation and the Wildlife Foundation of Florida.
+The trail is a program of the Florida Fish and Wildlife Conservation Commission, supported in part by the Florida Department of Transportation and the Fish & Wildlife Foundation of Florida.
 Modeled after the successful Great Texas Coastal Birding Trail, it combines special highway signs identifying birding trail sites with a detailed map showcasing the wonderful birding opportunities in Florida.
 It is organized in a series of clusters, each containing one to 15 sites highlighting communities and special ecosystems like the Lake Wales Ridge.
 Although portions are designed for drive-by viewing, others encourage parking your car and hiking, boating or bicycling for better viewing.
 From beautiful beaches to lost-in-time wetlands, birders of all levels can experience Florida's diverse habitat, wildlife and local flavor while engaging in ornithological pursuits.

-The Great Florida Birding Trail divides the state into four sections: The East Florida section opened in November 2000, the West Florida section followed in November 2002 and the Panhandle Florida section opened in May 2004.
+The Great Florida Birding and Wildlife Trail divides the state into four sections: The East Florida section opened in November 2000, the West Florida section followed in November 2002 and the Panhandle Florida section opened in May 2004.
 The ambitious, statewide project was completed with the opening of the South Florida section in 2006.

 You can explore the four sections at Great Florida Birding and Wildlife Trail website.